Mormon UFO Encounter Near Las Vegas Reveals Secret of Life and Death

 Police Officers Convinced Me UFOs Were Real

-In the late 1970s I was told an incredible story about a UFO encounter in Nevada that ended with one man's death, and the other man's confirmation that there is life after death.
+In the late 1970s I was told an incredible story about a UFO and alien encounter in Nevada that ended with one man's death, and the other man's confirmation that there is life after death.
 Utah had recently been in the news after Utah State University professor Frank B. Salisbury published his thought-provoking book, The Utah UFO Display.

 But first, let me share some details to allow you to better understand the story I'm about to share.
 Other than with a few close family members and friends, I've never told this story in a public forum.